ThaminduSulakshana/MazeSolver-Turtlebot3-TS/README.md

 This repository contains the implementation for the IE4060 Robotics and Intelligent Systems assignment.
 The robot solves a maze, detects open slits in a wall, and chooses the appropriate path based on the number of open slits.

 ## Features
-- Autonomous maze-solving algorithm.
+- 1.Autonomous maze-solving algorithm.
-- Slit detection with decision-making logic.
+- 2.Slit detection with decision-making logic.
-- Pre-programmed path following based on slit count.
+- 3.Pre-programmed path following based on slit count.

 ## Repository Structure
 - `/code`: Source code for maze navigation, slit detection, and trajectory planning.